xxispawn01xx/MovieDigest/README_CONFIGURATION.md

-# Configuration Guide - Video Summarization Engine
+# Configuration Guide

+This document explains how to configure the Video Summarization Engine for different setups and requirements, including the new RTX 3060 automatic optimization system. - Video Summarization Engine

 ## Environment Variables